x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 - **Does not perform authentication**.

 Outlook for iOS and Android will consume the proxy configuration as defined by the platform operating system.
 Typically, this configuration information is deployed via a PAC file.
-The PAC file must be configured to use hostnames instead of protocol; no additional custom settings are supported.
-For a list of hostnames that Outlook for iOS and Android accesses, please see [URLs and IP address ranges](/office365/enterprise/urls-and-ip-address-ranges).
+The PAC file must be configured to use hostnames instead of protocol; no extra custom settings are supported.
+For a list of hostnames that Outlook for iOS and Android accesses, see [URLs and IP address ranges](/office365/enterprise/urls-and-ip-address-ranges).

-For tenants that have not been migrated to the native Microsoft sync technology, the following additional requirement applies:
+For tenants that have not been migrated to the native Microsoft sync technology, the following extra requirement applies:

 - **Supports and has SOCKS proxy capability enabled**.
 The Outlook for iOS and Android client utilizes TCP connections to our Microsoft 365- or Office 365-based architecture.
 The IP ranges for the SOCKS connections are not restricted to a subset of Azure IP ranges, which means that customers cannot define a allow list range.
-The PAC must be configured to use hostnames instead of protocol and return the SOCKS proxy information given the host URL; no additional custom settings are supported.
+The PAC must be configured to use hostnames instead of protocol and return the SOCKS proxy information given the host URL; no extra custom settings are supported.

 ### Q: Does Outlook for iOS and Android support shared mailboxes?

 Yes, Outlook for iOS and Android supports shared mailboxes when the user mailbox and shared mailbox are located in Exchange Online and using the native Microsoft sync technology.

 A shared mailbox is a special mailbox type that is created using the -Shared parameter.
-Access to the shared mailbox by a user is obtained via permissions and not through the use of alternate credentials.
-For more information, please see [Shared mailboxes in Exchange Online](../../collaboration-exo/shared-mailboxes.md).
+Access to the shared mailbox by a user is obtained via permissions and not by using alternate credentials.
+For more information, see [Shared mailboxes in Exchange Online](../../collaboration-exo/shared-mailboxes.md).

 ### Q: Does Outlook for iOS and Android support delegate mailboxes?

 Yes, Outlook for iOS and Android has extended the shared mailbox capability to now allow users to add another person's mailbox when the user has been granted FullAccess permissions to the other person's mailbox.
 Granting SendAs or Send on Behalf of permissions also allows the user to send messages as the other person's mailbox.
-For more information on permission assignment, please see [Manage permissions for recipients in Exchange Online](../../recipients-in-exchange-online/manage-permissions-for-recipients.md).
+For more information on permission assignment, see [Manage permissions for recipients in Exchange Online](../../recipients-in-exchange-online/manage-permissions-for-recipients.md).

 ### Q: How many accounts does Outlook for iOS and Android support?